alex21289/dockerizedNextCloud/README.md

 # dockerizedNextCloud

 ## Requirements
-1. Linux OS who running docker
+1. Linux OS which is running docker
 2. Docker
 3. Docker-Compose